KirillMelanich/Social_Network/README.md

 ### Kirill Melanich test task for STARNAVI
 # Social Network
 This API allows an authorized user to create posts, like and dislike them.
-Also it has bot_script that imitates users activity according to the rules defined in config.py file
+Also, it has bot_script that imitates users activity according to the rules defined in config.py file

 ### Main rules